A Housed & Affordable Seattle

 - Move forward with the blueprint to create 300,000 new housing units in our King County region and invest in additional publicly owned housing options now.

 - Work with communities of color and those who are most at risk of gentrification to create housing and new development that is reflective of community needs.

-- Use strategic acquisition to purchase buildings for housing and shelter which will help reduce empty buildings/lots on the market incentivize meaningful development now.
+- Use strategic acquisition to purchase buildings for housing and shelter which will help reduce empty buildings/lots on the market and incentivize meaningful development now.

-Many low-income communities, communities of color, and our elders in Seattle are at risk of displacement.
+Many low-income communities, communities of color, LGBTQ+ community members, and our elders in Seattle are at risk of displacement.
 Displacement is a growing problem and some of our historic communities and long-time Seattleites are at risk of being priced out of their homes and neighborhoods.
 Many in our community who were affected by historic red-lining policies are now at risk again due to being priced-out of the community and pressured-out because of the lure of selling.
 Displacement occurs for far too many small business owners, especially women and people of color, who are getting priced out and pushed out of small retail spaces.
-As your City Councilmember, I will continue to work with community, small business owners, and community-minded, small developers to mitigate displacement.
+As your City Councilmember, I will continue to work with the community, small business owners, and community-minded, small developers to mitigate displacement.
 It’s not just about creating more housing options—it’s about creating vibrant communities through affordable housing options, near transit hubs, with accessible and affordable spaces for artists, small businesses, early learning centers, and community spaces.

 - Expand investments in community land trusts, affordable co-housing projects, affordable housing co-ops to create more home ownership and rental options.